core-interaction/core-interaction.github.io/syllabus.md

 ### Our community

-During our first class session, we will collectively write and agree upon a code of conduct for our group.

 This agreement is intended to help us create and maintain a safe, empathetic, and productive space for our course.
 It will live on [our course site](https://core-interaction.github.io), and can be revised and modified, with all of our input, over the semester.

-> Let’s fill this out, together.
-I’ve added a few items that we think are important, to start us off.
-{: .callout .two-below icon='✍️' }

 * The class should feel comfortable asking the instructor anything—nothing is too trivial, or embarrassing, or off-topic.
 Tangents are good.
 Students can ask via [Slack](https://core-one-interaction.slack.com/archives/C03UTLMBMDH), if they would like to remain anonymous.